metasfresh/metasfresh-documentation/_webui_collection/EN/Create_BOM_upon_SO_generation.md

 ---

 ## Overview
-If you combine multiple products intended for the manufacturing of a new sales product into a compensation group in a quotation and then convert it into a sales order, metasfresh automatically transforms the grouped products into a verified bill of materials, immediately making the newly assembled sales product available for future orders without any extra work.
+If you combine multiple products intended for the manufacturing of a new sales product into a compensation group in a quotation and then convert it into a sales order, metasfresh will automatically transform the grouped products into a verified bill of materials and immediately make the newly assembled sales product available for future orders without any extra work.

 ## Requirements
 - [Set up the automatic BOM creation upon sales order generation](Create_BOM_upon_SO_generation_setup).